-Another source of information are the exam references, also called the Study Bibliography, included in the ACNPC Exam Handbook.
+Another source of information are the exam references, also called the Exam Bibliography, included in the ACNPC Exam Handbook.
 This is a list of references used by the item writers to validate the correct answers to the exam questions.

 The exams are more application-oriented and analysis-oriented than recall-oriented, so some items may require you to apply the information provided to a patient situation.
 For example, an item might provide vital signs, symptoms and lab values for a particular patient and ask, "What would you anticipate?" or "What would you do?"

 Any activities in your practice of application of information to patient situations (such as with case conferences or patient rounds) could be helpful in preparing you for the exam.
 A number of sample exam questions are included in the ACNPC Exam Handbook.

 Consider forming a small exam study group to share ideas.
 Candidates who pool their resources and study together may be more confident in their knowledge and more likely to succeed at passing the exam.

 Consider scheduling to test at the same time and traveling to the testing site together and support one another every step of the way.

 If you are retesting, review the printed score report that you received after taking the exam and identify in which areas you have the most opportunity to improve.
 Concentrate your studies on the most heavily weighted topic areas as listed on the test plan, but remember that the other areas are important too — especially if you scored a low percentage in an area.

 We suggest that you plan your study emphasis and time in proportion to the weight of the topic.